thienan11/MappingForSocialJustice/README.md

 - Get image/video information:

   - Check for detail information that may be hidden in jpg files or mp4 and mov

+- Explore which YOLO models is the best